 Parents are welcome to stay and watch their children, or have a bacon roll and coffee in the Clubhouse.
 Parents and younger siblings are not allowed on the pitch during the sessions.

-Our Sunday sessions don’t stop for half term holiday – just the weekday training for the older children – so please keep turning up!
+Our Sunday sessions don’t stop for half term holiday – just the weekday training – so please keep turning up!

 Will Fulker is in charge of all the Colts coaching for the Club and will direct the coaches for the Junior Academy too.
 Please contact Will if you have any questions about the format of the sessions on 07738 338543 or email@example.com